 Buying your first home can be daunting – both financially and emotionally.
 It’s likely to be one of the biggest investments you’ll make, so the Pennisi Real Estate team have compiled their top 5 tips to guide you.

 1. Start saving now (like, today)

-House deposits can take a while to save, so it’s smart to start saving as soon as you can.
-Save the biggest deposit that you can.
+House deposits can take years to save, so it’s smart to start as soon as possible and save as much as you can.
 This not only demonstrates to your lender that you can exercise enough discipline to accumulate a large amount of savings, but you will also have a buffer of equity in the property from the beginning.

 2. Buy below your maximum price

-Your bank may suggest yoqu can borrow up to $400,000 in your initial meeting, but it’s much safer to search for a home that is well below your maximum price.
+Your bank may suggest you can borrow up to $400,000 in your initial meeting, but it’s much safer to search for a home that is well below your maximum price.
 Buy a property that you can afford now so you don’t overstretch yourself.
 Many people count on a future job promotion to help keep them afloat – but what if that promotion doesn’t come?